popecruzdt/enablement-dynatrace-dem-101/docs/5-configure-dynatrace.md

 ![Dynatrace Logs](../img/configure-dynatrace_logs_query_dynatrace_logs.png)

 These logs can help with troubleshooting any observability issues on the Kubernetes cluster.
-However, it is the log module that is collecting these logs, so if the log module is not working - the logs won't be shipped to Dynatrace!
+However, it is the Log Module that is collecting these logs, so if the Log Module is not working - the logs won't be shipped to Dynatrace!

 ## Continue